PaulJayP/cipher-encode/README.md

 ### Launching

-The micro-services run with docker.
+The micro-services application run with docker.

 Run the command: `docker-compose up` from this directory.